samuelarogbonlo/skip-monitoring/README.md

 - Access to the Slinky instance and related services

 ### Installation Steps
-- Create your personal server on any cloud platform of choice or use your local machine but be aware that the image files are large.
+- Create a personal server on any cloud platform of your choice or use your local machine.
 - Access the created server or use your local machine terminal to clone the Repository by running the following command:
 ```bash
 git clone https://yourrepository.com/monitoring-solution.git